dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 Finish the 1x6s using the Shou Sugi Ban technique.
 Install them 3/4" out from the doorway so it will match up with the rain screen later.

 ### Wood Burning (Shou Sugi Ban)
 Wearing proper attire, using a *Propane Torch* attached to a *Propane Tank* until the surface begins to char.
+Burn on a non-combustable surface such as asphalt or concrete.
+Have a *Handhelp Weed Sprayer* filled with water nearby incase anything ignites.
 Avoid plastic or loose hanging clothing.
-Once cool, brush the soot off with a *Deck Brush*, you may want to wear a mask.
-Wash the remaining soot off with a *Handheld Sprayer* filled with water.
-Once dry, coat the wood with an oil (we used tung oil) using a rag (rip up an old towel) and protective gloves.
+Once cool, coat the wood with an oil (we used tung oil) using a rag (rip up an old towel) and protective gloves.
 Let the oil dry before installing.
-Hang up used rags outside to dry before throwing them away, rags soaked in tung oil can spontaneously combust.
+Hang up used rags outside to dry before throwing them away.
+Don't store inside as rags soaked in tung oil can spontaneously combust.

-You can measure and precut the boards before burning & oiling them or you can cut them afterwards and use a *Butane Torch* loaded with *Butane* to touch up the exposed areas.
+You can measure and precut the boards before burning & oiling them or you can cut them afterwards and use a *Butane Torch* loaded using a *Butane Canister* to touch up the exposed areas.

 [![](blueprints/B06.svg)](https://github.com/dangnelson/WATERBEAR-Shed/blob/master/02%20Wall%20Structure/blueprints/B06.pdf)